WickyLim/MovieVotingCoreSQL/README.md

 ```
 5. On your Database IDE, create a database instance (the instance name will be `<YourDatabaseInstance>` below)

-## Setup database connection on local dev environment
-1. In `appsettings.json` file of your project, add a default connection string (replace all `<YourDatabaseInstance>` after this to your own instance name)
+6. In `appsettings.json` file of your project, add a default connection string (replace all `<YourDatabaseInstance>` after this to your own instance name)
 ```shell
 ConnectionStrings": {
   "DefaultConnection": "Data Source=127.0.0.1,1433;Initial Catalog=<YourDatabaseInstance>;User ID=sa;Password=<YourStrong!Passw0rd>"
 }
 ```
-2. In `Startup.cs` file of your project, add a SQLServer connection (or change from the original SQLite connection)
+7. In `Startup.cs` file of your project, add a SQLServer connection (or change from the original SQLite connection)
 ```shell
 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)